 Hello!
 My name is Kimmerly Akins.
-I am a 4th grade ELA teacher at Dunbar Elementary School.
+I am a 4th grade ELA and Social Studies teacher at Dunbar Elementary School.

 I decided at a very young age to become a teacher.
 When I was in elementary school, I began practicing my craft by tutoring my younger cousins.
 Teaching has been a dream come true for me.
 I pursued my career by attending Southern Illinois University at Carbondale where I earned my bachelor’s degree in education.

-Afterwards, I spent four and a half years working at the mental health center in East St. Louis, Illinois with children and adolescents.
-Then I became a second grade teacher for nine years and a third grade teacher for one year.
-Currently, this is my sixth year teaching fourth grade.
+Afterward, I spent four and a half years working at the mental health center in East St. Louis, Illinois with children and adolescents.
+Then I became a second-grade teacher for nine years and a third-grade teacher for one year.
+Currently, this is my eighth year teaching fourth grade.

 Also, while I was teaching second grade, I earned a master’s degree in education.
 At present, I am continuing my education in reading and literacy.
-For the past six years, it has been a privilege to educate students at Dunbar School.
+For the past eight years, it has been a privilege to educate students at Dunbar School.
 I was educated in the East St. Louis School District.
 I am excited about being able to support my hometown.
 Since teaching is my passion and it has been such an enjoyable and rewarding experience, I plan to continue my career at Dunbar providing services to the community that served me.

 For the week of October 12, 2020 – October 16, 2020, we will be working on the activities listed below.